yvvki/bunup/CONTRIBUTING.md

 ### Code Formatting and Linting

-Bunup uses ESLint and Prettier for code quality and formatting.
+Bunup uses Biome for code quality and formatting.

 To lint your code: